linyuca/REST-API/README.md

 # REST-API
-Here are two node.js examples for connect to mySQL and mongoose.
+Here are two simple node.js examples for connect to mySQL and mongoose.
+Also the curl commands for the test